Opera VPN Review 2020

 Opera VPN is an in-built free VPN service that will keep your logs and track your browsing history.
 It has only 3 servers with average speed.
 It only earns 1.8 Stars rating.

-Opera browser is more of a proxy than an in-built free VPN that keeps you anonymous on the web.
+The opera browser is more of a proxy than an in-built free VPN that keeps you anonymous on the web.

 But free doesn’t mean you’re safe online.
 Opera VPN keeps your logs and browsing history.
-Not only that, it also keeps track of your social media profiles once you login to social websites.
+Not only that, but it also keeps track of your social media profiles once you login to social websites.

 There’s no doubt that using this VPN is as easy as it gets.
-You can enable and disable it from the search bar in matter of seconds.
+You can enable and disable it from the search bar in a matter of seconds.

 Read our Opera VPN review to know more about this VPN service.

-Also, you can get a quick overview of a dozens of other VPNs on our VPN reviews 2020 guide.
+Also, you can get a quick overview of dozens of other VPNs on our VPN reviews 2020 guide.

 My Rating Criteria